-It is a question I have been curious about for a long time.
+It is a question I’ve been curious about for a long time.
 Years ago, when my German shepherd, Bear, developed cancer I incorporated Chinese veterinary medicine with the chemotherapy he received from a veterinary oncologist.
 The holistic veterinarian prescribed an herbal blend to stop a problem my dog was having with internal bleeding.
 The treatment worked and Bear improved for a while.
-I believe it gave my dog four additional months with our family.
+I believe it gave my dog four extra months with our family.

-She has treated hundreds of dogs with spine and neurological problems and says they are some of her most successful patients.
+She has treated hundreds of dogs with IVDD and DM during her 30 years as a veterinarian in Southwestern Wisconsin.
+She says these dogs are some of her most successful patients.
 Dr. Bessent answered my questions about the benefits of herbs, supplements and alternative therapies.
 She also explained how Chinese medicine interprets each of the conditions.

 The interview is below, but first here is a brief definition of IVDD and DM.
 These are two of the leading causes of paralysis in dogs.

 Intervertebral Disc Disease (IVDD) is a condition where the discs between the vertebrae of the spinal column bulge, rupture (herniate) or prematurely dry out.

 Degenerative Myelopathy is a progressive disease of the spinal cord in older dogs.
 It causes the protective outer coating of myelin on the spine deteriorate.
 When the myelin is gone it stops the communication between the brain and spine.
 Dogs become paralyzed, incontinent and ultimately die from the disease.